na-na-hi/renget/archive/ponyxl_loras_n_stuff.md

 ###Random
-https://files.catbox.moe/kwo8w4.safetensors sayo_no_uta a horror game from 2003, you would have to look at the lora metadata to know what to prompt, there's flesh on the walls and stuff, fun to mess with
+https://files.catbox.moe/kwo8w4.safetensors sayo_no_uta a horror game from 2003, you would have to look at the lora metadata to know what to prompt, there's flesh on the walls and stuff, fun to mess with https://files.catbox.moe/d9k7nf.safetensors slay_the_princess a visual novel that came out last year that has a sketchy art style, supports 5 of the game's characters: adversary, specter, nightmare, tower, and witch you have to prompt for their features to get them to show up, this file has the characters with their associated tags: https://files.catbox.moe/uprfne.txt, here's some example gens: https://files.catbox.moe/32eskz.png, https://files.catbox.moe/c87hl7.png, https://files.catbox.moe/kp5hbk.png, https://files.catbox.moe/jta8v1.png, https://files.catbox.moe/jsz1rp.png

 ###Artists
 These don't require activation triggers unless otherwise stated.
 Some of these had been previously uploaded to litterbox because they were too large for catbox.
 Unfortunately the links have expired, I've replaced them with resized versions that are just a couple ranks smaller so hopefully there's no quality loss.
 These replacement LoRAs have resized on the end of their names.
 I removed the original ones so people who were lucky enough to download them won't have them overwritten.